sajibcse68/MyDailyLearn/web-performace/web-performance.md

+## Important

+- Optimizing the frontend has high impact, it's relatively cheap to optimize and results are immediate

 ## What are the Browser-centric Metrics?

 - **First Byte (TTFB):** It's the time range to get the first byte in api response.
 The time starts when you click on a link or, navigate to a page.